rawr-ai/mcp-filesystem/test/suites/regex_search_content/spec.md

 **Test Data Directory (Managed by Tests via MCP):**

-All test files and directories manipulated *during test execution* will reside within the `test-filesystem` MCP server's designated root, specifically under a dedicated subdirectory:
+All test files and directories manipulated *during test execution* will reside within the `test-filesystem` MCP server's designated root under a dedicated subdirectory:

-*   `/Users/mateicanavra/Documents/.nosync/DEV/test/regex_search_content/`
+*   `test/fs_root/regex_search_content/`

 This ensures test isolation and utilizes the MCP server's file operations for setup and teardown.